baranwalanuradha04-hub/baranwalanuradha04-hub/README.md

 - 🎓 Retraining as a **Data Technician** through a Level 3 Digital Skills Bootcamp with **LeepTalent**
 - ✅ Certified **Salesforce Administrator** and **Salesforce Platform App Builder**
-- 📚 Experience creating reports and dashboards
+- 📊 Experience creating reports and dashboards
-- 📈 Developing practical experience in data structures, data architecture & governance, and data visualisation
-- 📚 Building foundational skills in **Python** for data analysis
-- 📚 Interested in Data Analytics, Data Visualisation and Data Technology
 - 🌍 Based in London, UK
 - 📚 Committed to continuous learning and professional development in data and technology

+---

-## 🎓 Data & Technology Training
+### 🎓 Data & Technology Training

 As part of my Data Technician training, I have developed practical knowledge in:

-- 📊 Data Analysis using Microsoft Excel
+- 📊 Data analysis using Microsoft Excel
-- 📈 Data Visualisation using Excel, Tableau and Power BI
+- 📈 Data visualisation using Excel, Tableau, and Power BI
-- 🐍 Python for Data Analysis
+- 🐍 Python for data analysis (Pandas, Matplotlib, Seaborn)
-- 🐼 Pandas
-- 📉 Matplotlib
-- 📊 Seaborn
 - 🗄️ SQL and databases
 - ☁️ Microsoft Azure
-- 🏗️ Data Architecture
+- 🏗️ Data architecture
-- 🔐 Data Governance
+- 🔒 Data governance
-- 📦 Data Structures
+- 🧱 Data structures
 - 🌐 Relational and non-relational data
----

 ### 🛠️ Skills & Tools